opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 The `index.html.twig` template
 ------------------------------

-The `index.html.twig` template should display the table's structure (headers and empty body).
+The `index.html.twig` template should display the table's structure (headers, footers and empty body).
 It should also include the relevant datatables assets.
 For convenience, the UAMDatatablesBundle provides some partials that can be included in the `index` template:

 ``` twig
 {# index.html.twig #}